Which medications can mess with birth control?

 So how did this rumor get started?
 It started with stories—“OMG, my best friend’s cousin’s neighbor was taking an antibiotic and she got pregnant”—and spread from there.
 If you’re taking antibiotics for diarrhea or nausea, being so ill may make it harder to absorb the pill, or harder to remember to take it.
 If you take the pill and have severe vomiting or diarrhea, check with your health care provider to see if you need to alter your dose.
 When in doubt, use a condom for backup.

 There is one important exception: For women being treated for the lung infection tuberculosis, the hardcore antibiotic commonly prescribed (rifampin or rifabutin) can interfere with the birth control pill.
 We have good evidence that rifampin messes with the pill and may also affect the patch and the ring.
-If you are taking rifampin, talk to your provider about your birth control options.
-Rifampin therapy generally lasts 6-9 months, so a different contraceptive choice might make sense for you.
-If you decide to stay on the pill, patch, or ring while taking rifampin, use a backup method like condoms every time you have sex.
+Since Rifampin therapy for tuberculosis generally lasts 6-9 months, a different contraceptive choice might make sense for you.
+If you are taking rifampin, or any of the rifamycin antibiotics (including rifapentine, rifalazil and rifaximin), talk to your provider about your birth control options.
+If you decide to stay on the pill, patch, or ring while taking this type of antibiotic, use a backup method like condoms every time you have sex.

 Mood stabilizer & epilepsy medicines